-I first took up photography as a child when my Dad bought me my first camera, a Kodak Brownie 127, which I used to snap all sorts of things from my pet Guinea Pigs to school trips.
-That was replaced by an Ilford Sportsman, my first 35mm camera.
-I still have it today although it hasn’t been used in decades and is looking a bit tatty round the edges.
+I first took up photography as a 10-year-old when my Dad bought me my first camera, a Kodak Brownie 127, which I used to snap all sorts of things from my pet guinea pigs to school trips.
+That was replaced by an Ilford Sportsman, my first 35mm camera which I still have today although it hasn’t been used in decades and is looking a bit tatty round the edges.

-I now have a particular interest in landscapes which, from my base in Stroud in the Cotswolds – at the heart of the Five Valleys – seems quite appropriate somehow.
+I now have a particular interest in landscape-based work which, from my base in Stroud in the Cotswolds – at the heart of the Five Valleys – seems quite appropriate somehow.

-The most important factor in producing any photographic image is does it truly represent not just what you saw at the time but what you felt and experienced?
+The most important factor in producing any photographic image, however, is does it truly represent not just what you saw at the time but what you felt and experienced?
 And, of course, do you like it .........?

-Many years of effort have paid off over the last couple of years which have seen my first published images in Amateur Photographer and the Scottish Landscape Photographer of the Year along with a few awards including medals in the 123rd Toronto International Salon and Midphot and various ribbons.
+Much toil and effort has paid off over recent years which have seen my first published images in Amateur Photographer and the Scottish Landscape Photographer of the Year along with a few awards including medals in the 123rd Toronto International Salon and Midphot and various ribbons.

 For the record, I have been a member and Licentiate of the Royal Photographic Society for many years now and, whilst I value that privilege highly, the most important thing is to get out and take photographs at every opportunity.